f5uii/MMDVM_RTA/README.md

 # MMDVM_activity
-Publish repeater activity on a webserver
+Publish repeater activity on a public webserver, independent of the network (BM, or what else), by exploiting MMDVM logs.

 ## Requires